 What is a loan?

 When you take out a student loan, you’re borrowing money that you’ll need to repay with interest.
-But just like car loans, mortgages and personal loans, not all student loans are the same.
+Not all student loans are the same.
 Some have lower interest rates than others.
-Some allow you to postpone your payments while you’re unemployed, returning to school or serving in the military.
+Some allow you to postpone your payments while you're unemployed, returning to school or serving in the military.

 Private, Parent PLUS and Graduate PLUS loans require a credit check, while most Federal Direct loans do not.
 No matter which loans you're considering, we encourage you to carefully review all fees, terms and conditions.
 It's important to understand exactly what you're committing to and for how long.
 If you have questions, you can come to us for help.